Yoona8/frontend-curriculum/notes/javascript.md

   walk: function() {}
 };

-// collapsed = the object (if not all the keys are numbers) is not sorted
+// collapsed = not all keys are numbers - not sorted
-// if numbers = order ascending
+// collapsed = if all numbers - ascending
-// when not collapsed = any object is sorted, numbers first console.log(person);
+// expanded = always sorted, numbers first console.log(person);
 ```